bincrafters/community/contributing_to_packages.rst

 Contributing
 ==========================

-This section contains various instructions and tips for creating packages.
+This section contains various instructions and tips for contributing to Bincrafters packages.

 .. toctree::
    :maxdepth: 2